jeffschwartz/coccyx/readme.md

 Though still a pre releasee, Coccyx.js is stable enough for you to begin using it now -- though not yet for production.
 So, if you are in the early stages of your development, by all means, feel free to begin using it now.

 The absence of thorough documentation shouldn't prevent early adoption.
-If you are fluent in JavaScript then a quick study of the source code should suffice until the documentation page on this site is completed.
+If you are fluent in JavaScript then a quick study of the source code should suffice until the documentation page on http://coccyxjs.jitsu.com is completed.
 Speaking of which, creating a kick-ass documentation page with meaningful examples as well will be the next highest priority.

 Good Enough Now To Eat Our Own Dog Food!
 ***